facebookresearch/ResponsibleNLP/holistic_bias/README.md

 The list of demographic descriptor terms is at `dataset/descriptors.json`: Please reach out with suggestions of any terms that you would like to see added to this list!
 We would like this list to grow and become more encompassing over time, and we will review your suggestions and periodically publish updated versions of this dataset with additional terms.

-Paper: Eric Michael Smith, Melissa Hall, Melanie Kambadur, Eleonora Presani, Adina Williams.
-"I'm sorry to hear that": finding bias in language models with a holistic descriptor dataset.
-2022.
+Paper: Eric Michael Smith, Melissa Hall, Melanie Kambadur, Eleonora Presani, Adina Williams. *"I'm sorry to hear that": finding bias in language models with a holistic descriptor dataset.* 2022. [(arXiv)](https://arxiv.org/pdf/2205.09209.pdf)

 ## Generating the dataset